SoftwareHeritage/swh-loader-git/README.rst

 The main entry points are:

-- :class:`swh.loader.git.loader.GitLoader` for the main loader which can ingest either local or remote git repository's contents.
+- ``swh.loader.git.loader.GitLoader`` for the main loader which can ingest either local or remote git repository's contents.
 This is the main implementation deployed in production.

-- :class:`swh.loader.git.from_disk.GitLoaderFromDisk` which ingests only local
+- ``swh.loader.git.from_disk.GitLoaderFromDisk`` which ingests only local
   git clone repository.

-- :class:`swh.loader.git.loader.GitLoaderFromArchive` which ingests a git
+- ``swh.loader.git.loader.GitLoaderFromArchive`` which ingests a git
   repository wrapped in an archive.

-- :class:`swh.loader.git.directory.GitCheckoutLoader` which ingests a git tree at a specific commit, branch or tag.
+- ``swh.loader.git.directory.GitCheckoutLoader`` which ingests a git tree at a specific commit, branch or tag.